 According to The Star, at age 58, Marion Bloch was diagnosed with a brain tumor, and "her health had declined slowly since that time."

-The Bloch's art collection, amassed over more than 30 years, of thirty Impressionist and post-Impressionist paintings, including works by Manet, Monet, van Gogh, is a promised gift to the museum.
+The Bloch's art collection, amassed over more than two decades, of 29 Impressionist and post-Impressionist paintings, including works by Manet, Monet, van Gogh, is a promised gift to the museum.

 "Mrs. Bloch was a vital presence at the Nelson-Atkins for many years," said the museum's director and CEO, Julián Zugazagoitia, in a statement.
 "Henry was absolutely devoted to Marion and there is no stronger testament to true love.
 My deepest sympathies go to the entire Bloch family."